The pandemic has damaged the appeal of studying in the United States for some international students

 Since March, Studyportals has tracked a 45 percent drop in interest in studying in the United States among its site users year-on-year — the biggest dip since 2017, the company’s earliest available data, van Vugt said.
 The top five English-speaking countries by number of foreign students — the United States, U.K., Canada, Australia and New Zealand — all saw a decline in demand in March, but the others largely bounced back.

-It is impossible to pinpoint the role of covid-19, said van Vugt.
-But the pandemic has had a “huge impact,” he said.
+It is impossible to pinpoint the role of covid-19, van Vugt said, but the pandemic has had a “huge impact.”

-IDP Education, an international education company specializing in the United States, United Kingdom, Australia, New Zealand, Canada and Ireland, in April and June surveys of international students found that the majority still wanted to continue with their courses abroad.
+IDP Education, an international education company specializing in the United States, United Kingdom, Australia, New Zealand, Canada and Ireland, in April and June surveys of international students found the majority still wanted to continue with their courses abroad.
 But the United States ranked last among its English-speaking competitors for perceived welfare of international students and showed the highest rate of students hoping to defer.

 Loss of tuition